andresg9108/manyp/README.md

 });
 ```

-It is important to update the files "./grunt/js/routes.js" and "./grunt/js/files.js", this so that the project separates the path of our new file.
-We will do it in the following way.
+It is important to update the files "./grunt/js/routes.js" and "./grunt/js/files.js", this so that the project knows where the path of our new file is.
+We will do it as follows.

 **File: ./grunt/js/routes.js**